MA24th/tgbotapi/README.md

 *While the API is production-ready, it is still under development and it has regular updates, do not forget to update it regularly by calling `pip install tgbotapi --upgrade`*

 ## ChangeLog
-**_version 4.7.0_**
+**_version 4.8.0_**
-- Added the method sendDice for sending a dice message, which will have a random value from 1 to 6.
-(Yes, we're aware of the “proper” singular of die.
-But it's awkward, and we decided to help it change.
-One dice at a time!)
+- Add explanations by specifying the parameters explanation and explanation_parse_mode in the method sendPoll.
-- Added the field dice to the Message object.
+- Added the fields explanation and explanation_entities to the Poll object.
-- Added the method getMyCommands for getting the current list of the bot's commands.
-- Added the method setMyCommands for changing the list of the bot's commands through the Bot API instead of @BotFather.
-- Added the ability to create animated sticker sets by specifying the parameter tgs_sticker instead of png_sticker in the method createNewStickerSet.
+- Supported timed polls that automatically close at a certain date and time.
+Set up by specifying the parameter open_period or close_date in the method sendPoll.
+- Added the fields open_period and close_date to the Poll object.
-- Added the ability to add animated stickers to sets created by the bot by specifying the parameter tgs_sticker instead of png_sticker in the method addStickerToSet.
+- Supported the new darts animation for the dice mini-game.
+Choose between the default dice animation and darts animation by specifying the parameter emoji in the method sendDice.
-- Added the field thumb to the StickerSet object.
-- Added the ability to change thumbnails of sticker sets created by the bot using the method setStickerSetThumb.
+- Added the field emoji to the Dice object.ed the ability to change thumbnails of sticker sets created by the bot using the method setStickerSetThumb.

 **_Fixes_**